Still have questions? Leave a comment

 The line “And these tend inward to me, and I tend outward to them”, is an example of chiasmus.
 Here, the words “inward” and “outward” situated in a parallel grammatical structure create a good contrast.

 Juxtaposition is a figure of speech where two different ideas or concepts are placed together to create an effect.
+By placing contrasting ideas side by side, writers highlight their differences and create tension, encouraging readers to reflect on the complexities of the narrative.
 Writers use this literary device to show the resemblance or dissimilarity between two different concepts.
 Many times, juxtaposition is also used in dialogues to engage readers effectively.

 Foil characters, antithesis, and oxymoron are used to place different concepts together.
 Let us understand these literary devices with examples.

 A motif is an idea, symbol, concept, or object that is repeatedly used in the novel.
 Authors use motifs to help readers understand the character’s perspective or highlight the novel’s themes.
 They can also be used to depict and set the moods in the novel.
-Motifs are commonly used in fictional novels to help readers understand the larger perspective.
+Motifs are commonly used in fictional novels to help readers understand the larger perspective and to highlight important themes, reinforcing the narrative’s central ideas.

 Example: The Scarlet Letter by Nathaniel Hawthorne

-An analogy is a comparison between two concepts that have a similarity.
+An analogy is a comparison between two concepts that have similarities.
 Authors use analogies to help their readers understand complex topics in simple terms.
+Analogies often follow a common analogy structure, such as ‘A is as B’ or ‘A is to B as C is to D’, to draw comparisons between different concepts.

 Example: Forrest Gump (1994)